Parts for the Speedo Car.

 - If necessary cut a Slot in the Floor for the Bike Computer's Clip, so it sits rigidly, see below.

-- I used a K&M Axle and ground a "flat" on the Axle to easily secure the Magnet, see below.
+- I used a K and M Axle with 10.3 mm Wheels and ground a "flat" on the Axle to easily secure the Magnet, see below.

 - Glue the Magnet to the Axle with 5 Minute Araldite and fit Axle to the Wagon.